damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ### New-AzEventHubGeoDRConfiguration
 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubDRConfigurationAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.
-- `-ResourceId` parameter would be deprecated.
-Henceforth, resource id can be provided as input to `-InputObject` parameter.
+-  `-InputObject` and `-ResourceId` are not supported during resource creation, hence are being removed.

 ### Remove-AzEventHubGeoDRConfiguration
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubDRConfigurationAttributes` to